 Business grants vs. business loans

-The SBIR and STTR programs are some of the best government grants available to for-profit small businesses innovating in science and technology.
-They are highly competitive and incentivize small businesses to conduct research and development, in hopes to eventually commercialize their product.
+The SBIR and STTR programs are some of the best government grants available to for-profit small businesses specializing in science and technology innovation.
+They are highly competitive and incentivize small businesses to conduct research and development in the hopes of eventually commercializing their product.
 In addition to funding, these programs also offer opportunities for small businesses to work with nonprofit organizations.

-To be eligible, you must operate a U.S.-based small business that is more than 50% U.S.-citizen owned and has less than 500 employees.
+To be eligible for the SBIR and STTR programs, you must operate a U.S.-based small business that is more than 50 percent U.S.-citizen owned and has fewer than 500 employees.

-These programs are broken down into three phases:
+These programs have three phases:

 - Phase I: Award is between $50,000 and $250,000 for six months (SBIR) or one year (STTR).
 The objective is to determine technical merit, commercial potential and feasibility.

 - Phase II: Award is generally $750,000 for two years (SBIR and STTR).
 The objective is to continue research and development efforts from Phase I.